heroicrelics.org

 Gemini 6

-Gemini 6 is located in a bright, sunny hallway.
-Restored in 2003 by the Cosmosphere, it is encased in what has become the standard Cosmosphere "aquarium" (similar to Liberty Bell 7 at the Cosmosphere and Gemini 12 at Adler Planetarium).
+When displayed at the Oklahoma History Center, Gemini 6 was located in a bright, sunny hallway.
+Restored in 2003 by the Cosmosphere, it was encased in what has become the standard Cosmosphere "aquarium" (similar to Liberty Bell 7 at the Cosmosphere, Gemini 3 in Mitchell, Indiana, and Gemini 12 at Adler Planetarium).
 The combination of the aquarium and the bright sunlight, of course, make for frustrating reflections.

-I find it somewhat odd that the Oklahoma History Center was chosen by the Smithsonian to display Gemini 6: The Stafford Air & Space Museum is only about an hour away from Oklahoma City in Weatherford and has a wide array of artifacts from the space program.
-To me, placing Gemini 6 at Stafford would have been a natural fit, especially since Tom Stafford was a Gemini 6 crew member.
-Perhaps the Smithsonian felt that Weatherford was a bit too far out of the way and Gemini 6 would receive more visitors at the History Center.
+At the time, I found it somewhat odd that the Oklahoma History Center was chosen by the Smithsonian to display Gemini 6: The Stafford Air & Space Museum is only about an hour away from Oklahoma City in Weatherford and already had a wide array of artifacts from the space program.
+I thought that placing Gemini 6 at Stafford would have been a natural fit, especially since Tom Stafford was the commander of Gemini 6.

 dsc45687.jpg